well300/EduScout/README.md

 # 👨‍🏫 EduScout AI-Driven Course

 This is a Node.js application that performs AI-driven scraping of a website to fetch course information.
 The application periodically checks for new courses and extracts relevant data using AI algorithms.
-It also provides an API endpoint to fetch the latest courses.
+It also provides an API endpoint to fetch the latest courses and search for courses based on a query.

 ## Prerequisites ✅